Security & Compliance Basics

 except ClientError as e:

 Mandate KMS-managed keys for all state storage providers.
 Configure backend TLS verification to reject unencrypted API calls.
-Run pulumi stack init --secrets-provider=aws to bind state encryption to organizational key policies.
+For Pulumi, run pulumi stack init --secrets-provider=awskms://alias/my-key?region=us-east-1 to bind state encryption to an organizational key policy.

 Eliminate .env files from IaC repositories to prevent accidental commits.
 Inject credentials dynamically during stack evaluation using the resolver pattern above.
 Validate resolution via pytest fixtures that mock boto3 and assert non-null outputs.